aiven/aiven-docs/docs/products/opensearch/howto/restore-snapshot-opensearch.md

 ## Register the snapshot repository

-Configure Aiven for OpenSearch to recognize where your snapshot is stored.
+Configure Aiven for OpenSearch to identify and access the location where your snapshot is stored.

 ### Amazon S3 and S3-compatible services

-Register a snapshot repository in Amazon S3 or any S3-compatible service with your Aiven for OpenSearch service.
+For Amazon S3 or any S3-compatible service, use one of the following methods to register the snapshot repository.

 <Tabs groupId="config-methods">
 <TabItem value="api" label="API" default>